 Providing leadership as an institution

 No single institution working alone can achieve meaningful progress on a global challenge such as climate change.
-Furthermore, it is not for financial policymakers to drive the transition to a low-carbon economy, nor is it the role of the Bank to advocate one policy response over another.
+Furthermore, it is not for financial policymakers to drive the transition to a low-carbon economy, nor is it our role to advocate one policy response over another.
 That is the role of government.

-The Bank will play an active role in helping to support policy development and close information gaps.
-The Bank will:
+We will play an active role in helping to support policy development and close information gaps.
+We will:

-Facilitate and encourage engagement across the financial sector to ensure that information flows freely and widely;
+- facilitate and encourage engagement across the financial sector to ensure information flows freely and widely

-Work with other central banks and policy makers, both globally and within the Pacific region, to ensure that the financial sector contributes effectively to efforts to manage and mitigate climate risks; and
+- work with other central banks and policymakers, both globally and within the Pacific region, to ensure the financial sector contributes effectively to efforts to manage and mitigate climate risks

-Engage with other regional central banks to explore opportunities to develop the green bond market in the Asia-Pacific region (e.g. through the EMEAP ABF fund programme).
+- engage with other regional central banks to explore opportunities to develop the green bond market in the Asia-Pacific region (eg, through the Asian Bond Fund programme).